 DCA charges a monitoring fee for all Credit developments.
-Credit recipients will be required to pay the entire fee covering the fifteen-year Compliance Period as indicated in Exhibit A to Core Plan..
+Credit recipients will be required to pay the entire fee covering the 15-year Compliance Period as indicated in Exhibit A to Core Plan..

 DCA may charge additional fees to properties that require additional follow-up due to noncompliance findings.
-See Compliance Monitoring Fee table on the DCA website for all compliance monitoring fees.
-Failure to pay these fees will be considered a noncompliance issue.

 DCA charges an asset management fee for all HOME-funded developments.
-Recipients will be required to pay the fee annually during the Period of Affordability as indicated in the Compliance Monitoring Fee table on the DCA website.
-Failure to pay these fees will be considered a noncompliance issue.
+Recipients will be required to pay the fee annually during the affordability period as indicated in Exhibit A to Core Plan.